-This privacy statement was last updated on 12 October 2021 and applies to citizens and legal permanent residents of the European Economic Area.
+This privacy statement was last updated on 18 April 2022 and applies to citizens and legal permanent residents of the European Economic Area and Switzerland.

 In this privacy statement, we explain what we do with the data we obtain about you via https://erf2022.eu.
 We recommend you carefully read this statement.
 In our processing we comply with the requirements of privacy legislation.
 That means, among other things, that:

 If you have any questions, or want to know exactly what data we keep of you, please contact us.

 For this purpose we use the following data:

 The basis on which we may process these data is:

 We retain this data until the service is terminated.

 We have concluded a data Processing Agreement with Google.